audreyfeldroy/favicon-cheat-sheet/README.md

 But keep in mind that icons with complex detail often don't downscale well.
 Often you have to tweak subtle design details for smaller sizes.

-If you're obsessive, create these too:
+For full legacy support, create these too:

 | Size | Name | Purpose |
 |------|------|---------|